moxious/community/README.md

 [Have a look at the Community topic!](topics/community.md)

 ## Contribute

+Everything in this repo is draft, pull requests are welcome to add raw markdown content, and anything else.

 If you have done a talk, blog post, video, or anything else about community, I want to know about it.
 You can contribute that by opening a pull request to add that item to `media.json`.
 If you are in the devrel world, if you are